C2SM/icon4py/tools/README.md

 - `copies`: Takes a boolean string input, and controls whether before field copies should be made or not.
 If set to False only the `#ifdef __DSL_VERIFY` directive is generated.
 Defaults to true.<br><br>

+- `optional_module`: Takes a boolean string input, and controls whether stencils is part of an optional module.
+Defaults to "None".<br><br>

 #### `!$DSL END STENCIL()`

 This directive denotes the end of a stencil.
 The required argument is `name`, which must match the name of the preceding `START STENCIL` directive.